-Communication Studies (formerly Speech Communication) is the intellectual home of Ithaca College’s liberal arts approaches to communication.
+Communication Studies is the intellectual home of Ithaca College’s liberal arts approaches to communication.
 We offer two majors and a minor, each of which allows you to make many important choices about what you study and how you learn.
 All our students and faculty share an interest in human interaction in its many fascinating forms and the elements of culture that both affect communication and result from communication.

 Our outstanding undergraduates are actively engaged across the College as they seek to better understand a diversity of communication forms, practices, and organizations in an increasingly complex global culture.
 They are student leaders, community leaders, and emerging scholars.
 Our wonderful alumnae use their communication ability to make a difference.
 They are successful professionals in law, education, business, hospitality, politics...the list is long and varied (see below).